 Reporting cyber security incidents to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered provides senior management with the opportunity to assess the impact to their organisation and to oversee any cyber security incident response activities.
-Note, an organisation should also be cognisant of any legislative obligations in regards to reporting cyber security incidents to authorities, customers or the public.
+Note, an organisation should also be cognisant of any legislative obligations regarding the reporting of cyber security incidents to authorities.

-Control: ISM-0123; Revision: 4; Updated: Jun-23; Applicability: All; Essential Eight: ML3 Cyber security incidents are reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered.
+Control: ISM-0123; Revision: 4; Updated: Jun-23; Applicability: All; Essential Eight: ML2, ML3 Cyber security incidents are reported to the Chief Information Security Officer, or one of their delegates, as soon as possible after they occur or are discovered.